Hub-of-all-Things/doc/source/index.md

 ]
 ```

-### Finding Units of Measurement by Name
+### Filtering Units of Measurement

 You might need to extract some information about a particular Unit of Measurement, e.g. its symbol.
 To do this, you need to retrieve information about that Unit of Measurement using GET and specifying name of that Unit of Measurement.
-For example, to find the Unit of Measurement "meters", type `/type/type?name=meters&` just before the `access_token` in the GET line.
+For example, to find the Unit of Measurement "meters", include the parameter `name=meters` in the URL.

-> Example of finding a particular Unit of Measurement:
+> Example of finding a particular Unit of Measurement by name:

 ``` shell
 curl -H "Content-Type: application/json" \